Where will be walking?

 - Lyon Arboretum lies deep in the rain forests of Mānoa Valley in Honolulu, on the island of O‘ahu.
 The setting is dramatic, surrounded on three sides by steep cliffs.
 Open to the public, yet still a relatively unknown destination, this nearly 200-acre tropical botanical garden with 2,000 species of trees onsite and lots of bird life is an ideal forest bathing location.

-- Over the course of 2.5 - 3 hours, we'll traverse less than a mile across terrain with some very slight elevation changes
+- Over the course of about 2 hours, we'll traverse less than a mile across terrain with some slight elevation changes

 - Meet your guide at the Visitor Center, at the far end of the Arboretum parking lot.